Nocturnal emission: Indian traditions

-The Hindu text Manusmriti suggests Brahmans who had nocturnal emissions to bathe and chant mantras praying to return their virility.
-Vinaya suggests masturbation is a sin, but a nocturnal emission is not.
-During the third Buddhist council, it was suggested that having wet dreams as an Arhat does not count as a sin.
+The Hindu text suggests those who had nocturnal emissions to bathe and chant mantras praying to return their virility.

+For Buddhist monks, masturbation is against the vinaya, but a nocturnal emission is not.
+During the third Buddhist council, it was suggested that having wet dreams as an Arhat does not count as an offence.
-Medieval Europe

-In European folklore, nocturnal emissions were believed to be caused by a succubus copulating with the individual at night, an event associated with sleep paralysis and possibly night terrors.

 East Asia

-Traditional East Asian medicine considered it problematic, because it was considered to be an act of evil spirits that tries to rob the life of a person.
+Traditional East Asian medicine considered it problematic because it was considered to be an act of evil spirits that tried to rob the life of a person.
 The literature suggests a "cure" for nocturnal emissions, which prescribes fried leek seeds three times a day.